JamesWoolfenden/terraform-gcp-storage/README.md

 helm serve --repo-path ./charts
 ```

-This gave me a sample index.yaml, which I added as part of the repo creation process [its in the template fodler for the example].
+This gave me a sample **index.yaml**, which I added as part of the repo creation process [it's in the template folder for the example].

 I now have a public helm repo.
 https://helm-repo-examplea.storage.googleapis.com/

-This has a mininal **index.yaml**
+This example has a mininal **index.yaml**

 ## Adding the repo to your Helm